Jepchirchir gives Kenya back to back women's marathon Olympic titles - RFI

 She staggered over the line and was attended to by a race official.

-Two hours into the race the temperature had risen to 30.6°C (87 degrees Fahrenheit) and 62.7% humidity.
+Two hours into the race the temperature had risen to 30.6°C (87 degrees Fahrenheit) with 63% humidity.

 Jepchirchir and Kosgei had moved up a gear with four kilometres remaining with just a quartet of runners in contention for the medals.